giovi321/log-triage/README.md

 - **Pipelines:** Reusable recipes that define how to group log lines, which regexes to ignore or count, and which prompt template to use for LLM payloads.
 - **Modules:** Runtime bindings that attach a pipeline to a file path and decide whether to scan once (batch) or tail continuously (follow) with rotation awareness.
 - **Findings:** Structured outputs for each grouped chunk, including severity (WARNING/ERROR/CRITICAL), counts, and optional LLM payloads.
-- **Baseline:** Optional anomaly detection that compares current counts to a rolling window and can bump severity when spikes occur.
 - **Addressed & false positives:** Workflow flags in the dashboard; marking a false positive also writes an ignore regex back to the pipeline to prevent repeats.

 ### How it works (process)